 Based on our income and assets, we believe that we should be treated as a PFIC for the preceding taxable year.
 However, the determination of our PFIC status is made annually based on the factual tests described below.
 Consequently, while we may be a PFIC in future years, we cannot estimate with certainty at this stage whether or not we are likely to be treated as a PFIC in the current taxable year or any future taxable years.
 Generally, if, for any taxable year, at least 75 percent of our gross income is "passive income" or at least 50 percent of our gross assets during the taxable year (based on the average of the fair market values of the assets determined at the end of each quarterly period) are assets that produce or are held for the production of passive income, we will be characterized as a PFIC for U.S. federal income tax purposes.
 Passive income for this purpose generally includes, among other things, dividends, interest, rents, royalties, gains from commodities and securities transactions, and gains from assets that produce passive income.
 However, rents and royalties received from unrelated parties in connection with the active conduct of a trade or business should not be considered passive income for purposes of the PFIC test.
-For example, if we were to be characterized as a PFIC for U.S. federal income tax purposes in any taxable year during which a U.S. Holder (as defined in "Taxation -Material United States federal income tax considerations" in our Annual Report on Form 10-K for the year ended December 31, 2023) holds ordinary shares or ADSs, such U.S. Holder could be subject to additional taxes and interest charges upon certain distributions by us and any gain recognized on a sale, exchange or other disposition of our shares, whether or not we continue to be characterized as a PFIC.
+For example, if we were to be characterized as a PFIC for U.S. federal income tax purposes in any taxable year during which a U.S. Holder (as defined in "Taxation -Material United States federal income tax considerations" in our Annual Report on Form 20-F as of and for the year ended December 31, 2023) holds ordinary shares or ADSs, such U.S. Holder could be subject to additional taxes and interest charges upon certain distributions by us and any gain recognized on a sale, exchange or other disposition of our shares, whether or not we continue to be characterized as a PFIC.
 Certain adverse consequences of PFIC status can be mitigated if a U.S. Holder makes a "mark to market" election or a "Qualified Electing Fund" (QEF) election.
-We intend to provide U.S. holders with the information necessary to make and maintain a QEF election for any taxable year in which we are treated as a PFIC.
-See "Taxation ---Material United States federal income tax considerations ----Passive foreign investment company considerations" in our Annual Report on Form 10-K for the year ended December 31, 2023.
+We have made available to U.S. Holders the information necessary to make and maintain a QEF election for the year ended December 31, 2023.
+See "Taxation -Material United States federal income tax considerations -Passive foreign investment company considerations" in our Annual Report on Form 20-F as of and for the year ended December 31, 2023.